CyanogenMod/android_external_chromium_org/native_client_sdk/src/doc/faq.rst

   gains support for new processors and fully uses their capabilities.

 ..
 TODO Expand on the PNaCl performance section in another document, and
 .. link to it here.
+How does one profile PNaCl code?
+What are common
+.. causes of slowness?
+How can code be made faster?
+What's the best way
+.. to use Pepper's asynchronous APIs?
+What do I need to know about
+.. threads and inter-thread communications?
+Can I use SIMD or other
+.. processor-specific instructions?
+What aboutt he GPU?

 For more details, refer to the :doc:`history behind and comparison of NaCl and PNaCl <nacl-and-pnacl>`.